greglarkin/courseware-lms-content/courses/published/getting_started_with_hiera.md

 to new users.
 To help you get the hang of how it works, we've created a few example classes that take parameters.
 Play around with it until it makes sense.

-For this exercise, you'll be running `puppet agent -t` against a Puppet Master.
+For this exercise, you'll be running `puppet agent -t` against a Puppet master.
 For convenience, we've made a link to your agent's environment on the master to the `/root/puppetcode` directory on the agent node.
 You can just declare the example classes in the `default` node definition in